ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 - Understand paging (`skip`, `limit`)

 {% hint style="warning" %}
-Translating the `Or` node is a strong constraint, as many backends will not allow it and providing a working implementation requires making multiple queries and recombining the results.
+Translating the `Or` node is a strong constraint, as many backends will not allow it: providing a working implementation may require making multiple queries and recombining the results.
 {% endhint %}

 # Optional features

-All optional features are opt-in, and need to be specified when constructing a data source, so that Forest Admin can know that they are available.
+All optional features are opt-in and need to be specified when constructing a data source so that Forest Admin can know that they are available.

 ## How to unlock features

-The more complete your query translator is, the most forest admin features will be unlocked
+The more complete your query translator is, the more features will be unlocked

 | Unlocked feature                                             | Needed capabilities                                              |
 | ------------------------------------------------------------ | ---------------------------------------------------------------- |